Halle (Saale): World War II (1939–1945)

 During World War II, KZ-Außenlager Birkhahn, a subcamp of Buchenwald was in Halle, where prisoners from Poland, Czechoslovakia, the Soviet Union, France, Netherlands and other nations were forced to work in the Siebel aircraft plants, making combat aircraft.
 The plant was later dismantled.
 In Ammendorf, a large factory owned by Orgacid produced mustard gas.

 Near the end of World War II, there were two bombing raids carried out against the town: the first on 31 March 1945, the second a few days later.
 The first attack took place between the railway station and the city's centre, and the second bombing was in the southern district.
 It killed over 1,000 inhabitants and destroyed 3,600 buildings.
-Among them, the Market Church, St. George Church, the Old Town Hall, the municipal theatre, historic buildings on Bruederstrasse and on Grosse Steinstrasse, and the city cemetery.
+Among them, are the Market Church, St. George Church, the Old Town Hall, the municipal theatre, historic buildings on Bruederstrasse and on Grosse Steinstrasse, and the city cemetery.

 On 17 April 1945, American soldiers occupied Halle, and the Red Tower was set on fire by artillery and destroyed.
 The Market Church and the Church of St. George received more hits.
 However, the city was spared further damage because an aerial bombardment was canceled, after former naval officer Felix von Luckner negotiated the city's surrender to the American army.
 In July, the Americans withdrew and the city was occupied by the Red Army.